 As a Patient we always recommend you do your research thoroughly before deciding on breast surgery so we thought we would share with you some of the routes to finding out what you need to know:-

-Am I a suitable patient?
+Am I a suitable patient for breast surgery?

 What look am I hoping to achieve?

 What should I ask at my Consultation?

 What is the cost of my breast surgery?

 1) Am I a suitable patient?

 Generally speaking, you are a suitable Cosmetic Surgery patient if you are in good health, are a non-smoker and are NOT overweight.

 If you have any particular conditions or are on any medication(s), then this should be discussed thoroughly at your Consultation to ensure you have the best care for YOU.

 If you can be clear in your mind for e.g do you want your breasts to be simply bigger or do you think they should be higher?
 (This would mean including a Breast Uplift).